Xiaohan-Tian/teachable-machine/README.md

-# teachable-machine
+# Image Techable Machine
-Inspired by the Google Teachable Machine Image Project, this is an alternative open-source version with same features.
+Inspired by the Google Teachable Machine - Image Project, this is an alternative open-source version with same features.